 The Fisherman’s Retreat is a restaurant and wedding venue near Manchester, but they also have a valued whisky bar and store.

 Salmon colour.
 Nose: slightly gimmicky red wine maturation, like in the early days.
 Cooked strawberries, pomegranate and a hint of rubber.
 Rosé port notes and old roses.
 Hints of pink grapefruit as well.
-Some porridge in the background.
+Some porridge and metallic notes in the background.

 Mouth: oh so winey.
-Strawberry bubblegum and vanilla.
+Strawberry bubblegum, grapes and vanilla.
 Hints of liquorice, aspirin, mandarin peel and this tangy dryness of a red wine.
 Malty notes, toffee and oak spice, mostly pepper.

 Finish: not too long, slightly hot.